maartjeth/NLP2/project3/STRUCTURE.md

 * `dev-targets.txt`: a file with the corresponding target translations
 * `eval/`: a folder with all METEOR evaluations of the candidate translations.
 It contains target translations per part, the raw meteor output `dev-meteor-output-part?.txt` and the post-processed meteor scores `dev-meteor-part?.txt`
 * `parse/`: directory with parsed translation candidates
-* `parse-pre`: contains preporatory files for parsing.
+* `pre-parse`: contains pre-processed files for parsing.
 I compressed the files, since they are massively repetative (the unpacked file is ~2GB, and ~40MB packed)
 * `translations/`: contains the translations, split into six parts, of 500 000 sentences each (except for the last, which contains the remaining sentences)

 # `src` directory